linuxacademy/content-container-essentials-101presentation/SG-Creating-a-Swarm.md

 Swarm initialized: current node (6h59lkua4alffyoneglx6l427) is now a manager.
 ```

-- To add a worker to this swarm, run the following command:
+- After successfully initializing the swarm and adding the first node as a manager, Docker will give you the command to add workers:

 ```
 docker swarm join --token SWMTKN-1-40xcrb7c92mjnapxvoulp15zkky0zopk7u8cc6yd9vglya12v6-epqvj5m5859m05fry5x1p02dg 172.31.21.64:2377
 ```

+- The first string after SWMTKN-1 is a unique identifier for the swarm, the second is the key for whether the node joins the swarm as a manager or worker.
-- However, we can request the token be provided again:
+- We can request the token be provided again:

 ```
 [user@manager1 ~]$ docker swarm join-token worker